 The PSW Science logo was adopted in 2017.
 It is a three-color blue orb with three stylized white loops.
-The loops reflect the “Henry,” the symbol of induction named for PSW Science’s founder Joseph Henry.
+The loops reflect the “Henry,” the symbol of inductance named for PSW Science’s founder Joseph Henry.
 The blue orb evokes the earth and the heavens, symbolizing the exploration of the natural world – the scope of the Society’s scientific inquiry.

 Members in good standing are entitled to wear the PSW Science rosette (lapel ribbon).
 Many learned societies have adopted rosettes that reflect their history, and PSW Science is no exception.
 The PSW Science rosette, pictured at right, is unique to the Society, and has been registered with Dexter Rosettes which maintains rosette designs for US organizations.
-The design reflects the various blue colors of the Society’s logo and proudly displays four 3-banded sides to commemorate the “Henry,” the symbol of induction named for PSW Science’s founder, Joseph Henry.
+The design reflects the various blue colors of the Society’s logo and proudly displays four 3-banded sides to commemorate the “Henry,” the symbol of inductance named for PSW Science’s founder, Joseph Henry.

 Some Traditions of the Society

 The Society has many traditions that set it apart from other science organizations.
 The Society keeps track of the number of meetings it has had – over 2,400 now.
 Each of the meetings begins with a reading by the Recording Secretary of a summary of the previous lecture (“minutes”).
 In accordance with the founders’ wishes, no business is conducted at the meetings so that the entire time may be used for discussion of the meeting’s topic.
 The Society hosts formal black-tie dinners for members and their guests twice each year before the Presidents’ lecture in January and the Joseph Henry lecture in May.
 The Society does not use honorifics (such as academic or military ranks) during scientific discussions, as each member and guest is encouraged to participate fully, regardless of his or her academic or professional credentials.
 The President will often call the meeting to order using the Society's historic gavel, made from timbers placed in the White House during its reconstruction in 1816, which were removed in 1927 during the Coolidge Renovation.